The Sound of Bleeding Gums: Critical Response

 Bubbleblabber gave the episode an 8.5/10 stating, "Overall, 'The Sound of Bleeding Gums' sees the show making history once again in its 33-season run.
 Its representation of the deaf community and a solid Lisa-focused storyline makes this a worthy historic moment for The Simpsons.
 Its humor also injected some enjoyment into the episode, mainly from Bart bothering Lisa and the flashback involving Lisa and Murphy performing 'Driving Miss Daisy'.
-With 'CODA' winning Best Picture and this week’s episode, it’s safe to say that the deaf community has a bright future in the media industry, especially in animation."
+With 'CODA' winning Best Picture and this week's episode, it's safe to say that the deaf community has a bright future in the media industry, especially in animation."

+Awards and nominations

+Writer Loni Steele Sosthand was nominated for a Writers Guild of America Award for Television: Animation at the 75th Writers Guild of America Awards for this episode.